TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Events/Setup/AddJavaScriptModulesEvent.rst

 AddJavaScriptModulesEvent
 =========================

-JavaScript events in custom User Settings Configuration options shall not be placed as inline JavaScript anymore, but utilize a dedicated JavaScript module to handle custom events.
+JavaScript events in custom User Settings Configuration options should no longer be placed as inline JavaScript.
+Instead, use a dedicated JavaScript module to handle custom events.

 Example